US Large Cap Growth

 - DSM’s performance composite includes all fee-paying US Large Cap Growth managed equity accounts, that allow DSM to buy and sell securities with discretion, with the exception of accounts that have individual security positions with absolute variances of 100 bps or more from target (including cash) that, taken together, equal or exceed 12% of the equity value of the account at the beginning of a given calendar month.
 The composite was created on January 1, 2002.
 Beginning July 1, 2016, except as noted above, certain other accounts (i.e. accounts below the composite minimums and accounts with significant cash flows) are no longer removed from the composite.
 Prior to July 1, 2016, DSM removed these types of accounts from the composite.
 This change caused a significant increase in the number of accounts to be included in the composite.
 A complete list of composite descriptions, a list of pooled fund descriptions for limited distribution pooled funds, and a list of broad distribution pooled funds are available upon request, as well as policies for valuing portfolios investments, calculating performance, and preparing GIPS Reports may be requested from Russell Katz, DSM Capital Partners, 7111 Fairway Drive, Suite 350, Palm Beach Gardens, FL 33418.
-Phone: 561-618-4000; email: firstname.lastname@example.org.
+Phone: 561-618-4000; email: [email protected].

 - DSM first offered the US Large Cap Growth strategy to clients during December 2001.
 Only one client account was fully invested by January 1, 2002.
 That account comprised the performance composite for January 2002.
 There are various types of client accounts presently in the composite.